-Make this spooky wreath with a feather boa and a crow.
+Make this spooky wreath with a feather boa and a (fake) crow.
 Bonus points for buying the supplies second hand and reusing them year after year to save them from going to the landfill.
 I picked up these supplies at my local thrift store.
 See the instructions to make the wreath here.

 Miniture gardens are a great way to get into the holiday spirit, and this one is clearly full of spirits!
 See how this pumpkin graveyard miniature garden was made.

-These adorable rock spiders come to life when places throughout the garden.
+These adorable rock spiders come to life when placed throughout the garden.
 They look harmless enough, but I have seen more than a few people leap away in fear when they spot these subtle spiders stalking them in the garden.
 See how to make DIY Rock Spiders.

 There is More to See This Halloween!

-If you are looking for some more creative ways to carve a pumpkin, or ideas for Halloween-worthy treats that don’t come in a plastic wrapper, here are some more ideas that you might like!
+If you are looking for some more creative ways to carve a pumpkin or ideas for Halloween-worthy treats that don’t come in a plastic wrapper, here are some more ideas that you might like!